CUH Logo

 How will I position them?

-It is important that your child is well positioned to avoid discomfort and also pressure areas.
+It is important that your child is well positioned to avoid discomfort and prevent pressure sores.
 We recommend a pillow underneath the legs (but not the pelvis) to support the lower leg of the “free” leg and to avoid pressure on the heel of the leg in full plaster.
-It is important to check the areas where the plaster finishes, around the top, on the tummy and the back and where the plaster finishes on the legs for redness and sores.
+It is important to check the areas where the plaster finishes, around the top, on the tummy, the back and the legs for redness and sores.

-Frequent nappy changes will reduce the moisture that may get under the cast and could cause pressure sores.
+Frequent nappy changes will reduce the moisture that may get under the cast and could cause pressure sores or nappy rash.
 Make sure the skin is kept clean and dry.
 If you notice redness, please reposition and contact the nurse specialist for advice.
 Avoid excess use of wet baby wipes as their moisture can saturate or damage the cast.

-A hairdryer on cool setting can be carefully used to dry the cast or leave the cast to air dry.
+A hairdryer on cool setting can be carefully used to dry the cast or leave the nappy off the cast to air dry.

 Will I be able to use my normal pushchair or car seat?

 Your child’s legs will be wider apart than normal and many car seats and push chairs / buggies will not cater for this.
-The car seats and buggies that work with hip spicas need to have either width expanding or low, shallow sides.
+The car seats and buggies that work with hip spicas need to have low, shallow sides.
+Buggies need to have a separately reclining back and both shoulder and crotch straps which are able to be lengthened a significant amount.
+Car seats may also need both shoulder and crotch straps which are able to be lengthened a significant amount.

 A Silver cross Pop stroller buggy can be hired (depending on availability) from the Paed orthopaedic nurse specialist for £20 deposit and £10 when equipment returned.